tao-bai/attack-and-defense-methods/README.md

 64. `ICCV` [Towards Understanding the Generative Capability of Adversarially Robust Classifiers]
 65. `NeurIPS` [Better Safe Than Sorry: Preventing Delusive Adversaries with Adversarial Training]
 66. `NeurIPS` [Data Augmentation Can Improve Robustness]
+67. `NeurIPS` [When does Contrastive Learning Preserve Adversarial Robustness from Pretraining to Finetuning?]

 ### 2022
 1. `ARXIV` [$\alpha$ Weighted Federated Adversarial Training]